 - VAV offers comprehensive violence prevention and response programs, addressing issues of interpersonal violence, such as sexual violence, dating violence, and stalking.
 VAV aims to provide the campus with tools to identify and interrupt interpersonal violence, support survivors, and build a campus that values and promotes healthy relationships and consent.

-- BCCAL provides advice and support about the behavior of someone connected to UT Austin.
+- BCAL provides advice and support about the behavior of someone connected to UT Austin.
 Their staff discusses options and strategies, provides referrals, and intervenes as needed.

-Student Emergency Services (includes food pantry and career closet)
+Student Outreach and Support (includes food pantry and career closet)

-- Through individualized consultation, Student Emergency Services in the Office of the Dean of Students provides assistance, intervention, and referrals to support students navigating challenging or unexpected issues that impact their well-being and academic success.
+- Through individualized consultation, Student Outreach and Support in the Office of the Dean of Students provides assistance, intervention, and referrals to support students navigating challenging or unexpected issues that impact their well-being and academic success.
 Programs include the UT Outpost food pantry and career closest and Interpersonal Violence Peer Support.